oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * Proposals must:
     * Suggest 2-3 well-defined metrics to be monitored, and why/how they will determine effectiveness.
     * Mock of the directive which shows the metrics.
-    * Define all domain objects +tests, services +tests, directives +tests, backend schemas/models + tests which will be implemented.
+    * Define all domain objects, services, directives, backend schemas/models and tests which will be implemented.

 ***

 ### 1.3.
 Translation infrastructure enhancements
-Currently, Oppia provides a simple platform for translators for recording and tracking audio translations work.
-This platform mostly covers the managerial part for audio translation like checking audio translation coverage at a single glance for any language, we had few interaction with oppia translators and we found that we improve the platform in many ways to make the translation process easy and simple.
-We have enlisted few important features which can be integrated to the translation structure:
+Currently, Oppia provides a simple platform for translators to record and track the progress of audio voiceovers that are contributed to lessons.
+From talking to translators, we have found that there are some improvements that could be made to this platform that would make it easier to translate lessons, namely:
-* Caching/storing recorded audio locally until they are saved.
+* Caching/storing recorded audio locally until it is saved, so that translators can easily check their work by clicking "Play" after uploading an audio file.
 * Allowing users to upload multiple audio files at a time.
 * Allowing multiple translators to work in parallel without losing their draft changes.